 Dr. Riley is a professor in the Department of Fisheries and Wildlife, and a scientist in the Partnership for Ecosystem Research and Management sponsored by Michigan's Department of Natural Resources (DNR).
 He is also a faculty affiliate with the MSU Center for European, Russian and Eurasian Studies, and an Adjunct Professor of Practice at Virginia Tech University’s Center for Environmental Security.
-Dr. Riley currently is working half-time and most of his efforts are aimed at research and outreach with the DNR.
+Dr. Riley currently is working a reduced schedule and most of his efforts are aimed at research and outreach with the DNR.
 During 2009-2010, Dr. Riley served as a Senior Fulbright Fellow to Sweden.
-In 2022, he was a Fulbright Specialist at the Swedish University of Agricultural Sciences in Umeå.
+During 2022, he was a Fulbright Specialist at the Swedish University of Agricultural Sciences in Umeå.

 Dr. Riley is no longer accepting graduate students.

 - Assessing beliefs and attitudes towards wolves and wolf management in Michigan (in collaboration with the Michigan Department of Natural Resources).

 - Assessing fear of large, wild animals in Sweden (in collaboration with the Swedish University of Agricultural Sciences).

 - Assessing the dynamics of sharing and receiving wild-harvested venison in Michigan and Sweden: a comparison of different regulatory and normative frameworks (in cooperation with the Swedish University of Agricultural Sciences).